 Low-Income Utility Working Group

 In 2016, ACEEE launched a utility working group to identify best practices for improving and expanding low-income energy efficiency programs, provide technical assistance to utilities, and foster peer-to-peer learning among utilities and other program administrators.
-The working group has grown over the years; it currently consists of over 50 utilities and statewide program administrators.
-Group members attend bi-monthly working group calls that feature both guest speakers and working group member programs that provide case study examples and illustrate innovative strategies and practices.
-ACEEE tailors call topics, technical assistance, and new resources to address challenges identified by the group.
+The working group has grown over the years; it currently consists of more than 50 utilities and statewide program administrators.
+Group members attend bi-monthly working group calls that feature both guest speakers and working group members who provide case study examples and illustrate innovative strategies and practices.
+ACEEE tailors topics, technical assistance, and resources to address challenges identified by the group.

 ACEEE welcomes new working group participants that are administering, developing, implementing, or considering low-and moderate-income energy efficiency programs.
-Our membership includes investor-owned utilities, co-ops, municipal utilities, and program administers from throughout the country.
+Our membership includes investor-owned utilities, co-ops, municipal utilities, and program administers across the United States.
 At this time, the working group is only open to utility or statewide energy efficiency program representatives, or third-party administrators who are directly invited to participate by an energy utility.
 The working group convenes for 60-minute virtual meetings every other month throughout the year.
-The group will identify the key topics and strategies to discuss.
+The group will identify key topics and strategies to discuss.
 Previous meeting topics include:

 - Effective and equitable low-income program metrics, evaluation and design strategies

 - Increasing access to efficient appliances for low- and moderate-income customers